Manuel Noriega: Return, illness, and death

 In 1999, the Panamanian government had sought the extradition of Noriega from the U.S., as he had been tried in absentia and found guilty of murder in Panama in 1995.
 After Noriega was imprisoned in France, Panama asked the French government to extradite Noriega so he could face trial for human rights violations in Panama.
 The French government had previously stated that extradition would not happen before the case in France had run its course.
 On September 23, 2011, a French court ordered a conditional release for Noriega to be extradited to Panama on October 1, 2011.
 Noriega was extradited to Panama on December 11, 2011, and incarcerated at El Renacer prison to serve the sentences, totalling 60 years, that he had accumulated in absentia for crimes committed during his rule.

-On February 5, 2012, Noriega was moved to the Hospital Santo Tomás in Panama City because of high blood pressure and a brain hemorrhage.
+On February 5, 2012, Noriega was moved to Hospital Santo Tomás in Panama City because of high blood pressure and a brain hemorrhage.
 He remained in the hospital for four days before being returned to prison.
 It was announced on March 21, 2012, that Noriega had been diagnosed with a brain tumor, which was later revealed to have been benign.
 On January 23, 2017, he was released from prison and placed under house arrest to prepare for surgery that would remove the tumor.
 On March 7, 2017, he suffered a brain hemorrhage during surgery which left him in critical condition in the intensive care unit of Hospital Santo Tomás.
 Noriega died on May 29, 2017, at the age of 83.
 Panamanian President Juan Carlos Varela announced Noriega's death shortly before midnight, writing, "The death of Manuel A. Noriega closes a chapter in our history; his daughters and his relatives deserve to bury him in peace."
+Noriega was cremated.